 But his Sunday school teacher, Miss Murphy, was always kind and gracious, going out of her way to help him.
 One Sunday morning she lovingly taught him to recite the twenty-third Psalm from memory.

 Hurrying home, he anxiously stood in front on his mother and repeated it perfectly, except for the last verse.
 Looking at his Mom with excitement and pride he said, “Surely Good Miss Murphy shall follow me forever.”
-He changed it to end with a hope and a prayer.

 There’s one more lesson here.
 All of us can be “Good Miss Murphys.”
-Acts of kindness and deeds of thoughtfulness are expressions of God’s love that we can put on display every day if we are alert to others.
+Acts of kindness and deeds of thoughtfulness are expressions of God’s love and grace that we can put on display every day if we are alert to others.

 Prayer: Heavenly Father, may we be quick to see and respond to the pains and problems of those around us.
 In Jesus’ Name.
 Amen.